 The Gervais principle, which divides people into archetypes: Sociopaths, Losers and Clueless.
 The major dataset for this study is the American version of The Office, with all that entails.
 This model is fun to read but more stilted and stylised.

-Same category, maybe, is David Graeber’s ‘bullshit jobs’:
+Same category, maybe, is David Graeber’s theory of ‘bullshit jobs’:

 It’s as if someone were out there making up pointless jobs just for the sake of keeping us all working.
 And here, precisely, lies the mystery.
 In capitalism, this is precisely what is not supposed to happen.
 Sure, in the old inefficient socialist states like the Soviet Union, where employment was considered both a right and a sacred duty, the system made up as many jobs as they had to (this is why in Soviet department stores it took three clerks to sell a piece of meat).
 But, of course, this is the sort of very problem market competition is supposed to fix.
 According to economic theory, at least, the last thing a profit-seeking firm is going to do is shell out money to workers they don’t really need to employ.
 Still, somehow, it happens.

 There is a whole spin-off book about that now, although I have not read it, just the original article.
-The invective is fun, as far as being fun to complain about like the Peter Principle or one of those other semi-humorous texts that self-classified renegades like to imagine is the problem with those pencil-pushers at the office, but I am not sure it is helpful though.
+The invective is fun, as far as being fun to complain about like the Peter Principle or one of those other semi-humorous texts that self-classified renegades like to imagine is the problem with those pencil-pushers at the office.
+I am not sure it is helpful though.
 Self classified renegades often find themselves vulnerable to thinking systemic mayhem is soluble using off-the-shelf business leadership.

 Perhaps it would be better to consider crack this egg from a different perspective, not by looking for a universal theory of how humans can be suboptimal in their organisations, but more by wondering how we could design better mechanisms to avoid organisational waste?